-Bitstream files - Lists all the bitstream files that will be exported.
+Bitstream files to be exported - Lists all the bitstream files that will be exported.

-File to program at trusted facility - Click to include Fabric sNVM into the bitstream files to be programmed at a trusted facility.
+File to program at trusted facility - Click to include Fabric and/or sNVM into the bitstream files to be programmed at a trusted facility.
 If the Fabric Bitstream component is programmed, the sNVM Bitstream component is enabled by default.
+Otherwise, the sNVM component can either be enabled or disabled for programming.